ShawnTSH1229/alpha7x/README.md

 # Getting Started

-Visual Studio 2019 or 2022 is recommended, XEngine is only tested on Windows.
+Visual Studio 2019 or 2022 is recommended, only tested on Windows.

 1.Cloning the repository with `git clone https://github.com/ShawnTSH1229/alpha7x.git`.